 After scouring the internet for the best materials to make your own face mask, I have made a quick and easy DIY face mask with materials that I had on hand (I’m sure many of you do too).

 This is a hand sewn mask that is easy to do even if you are not a sewer.
 You do not need a sewing machine to make this and I found it very easy with a great result.
 The end face mask is comfortable, breathable and based on the best research I could find.

-I have another sewn mask using your sewing machine HERE.
+I have another sewn 3 layer mask using your sewing machine HERE.